Silver Line (DART): History

 Cotton Belt service along the line has been in planning since the original 1983 DART Service Plan.
 DART previously bought the right-of-way to the 52 mi Cotton Belt corridor train tracks in 1990 and freight trains had since ceased use of the tracks.
 The line was also included in DART's 2030 Transit System Plan.
 However, in 2010 DART scrapped much of their 2030 plan, citing deficits and drops in revenue.
 A proposal to use private funding to construct both the Dallas County and Tarrant County segments was considered, but this plan was abandoned after the Texas Legislature failed to enact legislation necessary to the plan during the 2013 state legislative session.

 DART officials stated that without private funding options, the agency would not be able to build out the line until at least the mid-2030s.
 DART considered the possibility of using bus rapid transit as a less costly alternative for current funding.

 DART announced in late August 2016 that the project could be fast tracked and completed by as early as 2022, after DART secured funds needed to complete the project.

 In late August 2018, the DART board voted to accept a plan which eliminated two previously-proposed stations, reducing the number of planned stations to 10.

 On February 12, 2019, the DART board approved construction of a second track along the entire length of the line, which is anticipated to reduce wait times between commuter trains, avert delays during construction and maintenance, and better accommodate freight trains using the line.
 This design change is projected to cost $109 million, raising the design-build contract to its maximum allowable price of $923 million.

 Construction commenced in 2019 after DART secured a $908 million Railroad Rehabilitation and Improvement Financing federal loan from November 2018 to pay for most of the projected $1.1 billion cost.
 To cover the remainder of the line's cost, DART has asked some cities to pick up a share of the tab to help pay for the costs of stations in places where the line diverts from the freight track's path.
 Service was initially scheduled to begin by December 28, 2022.

 On June 24, 2019, DART announced that the line would be named the Silver Line, bringing the service under the same general branding as the agency's light rail system.

 By 2020 the opening had slipped to March 2023, with further delays to 2024 announced the following year.

 In January 2023, further delays placed the anticipated service date in late 2025 to mid-2026.
+The line opened for service on October 25, 2025.

 Operations

-Service would be offered seven days per week, with more frequent service during weekday morning and evening peak periods.